blufro93/inline-onion-pi/README.md

 inline-onion-pi
 ===============

-Shell script to create an onion-router for your Raspberry Pi from a stock Moebius image
+This is a shell script to create an onion-router for your Raspberry Pi from a stock Moebius image